The Pope and AI

 Pentecost Already Answered Babel

 The Babel narrative is not principally about language.
-It is about coerced unity around a tower, a name, a center — “let us make a name for ourselves, lest we be scattered.”
+It is about coerced unity around a tower, a name, a center — "let us make a name for ourselves, lest we be scattered."
 God scatters them not as punishment but as protection.
 Concentrated, unaccountable, hubristic power is the danger, then and now.
+The encyclical sees this clearly; it reads Babel as the idolatry of self-sufficiency that sacrifices the person for efficiency (§7, §10), and it reads Nehemiah, rightly, as a man who "did not impose solutions from above" but assigned each family its own section of the wall (§8).

 Acts 15 and the Path for the Nations

 The answer was strikingly minimal.
 Abstain from idolatry, from sexual immorality, from blood, from things strangled — a recognizably Noahide shape: worship the one God, do justice, show mercy, live peaceably.
 This was not a watered-down Torah.
-It was the ancient covenant with all humanity through Noah, reaffirmed for the nations as the framework within which the nations could remain the nations and still walk with God.
+It was the ancient covenant with all humanity through Noah, reaffirmed for the nations as the framework within which they could remain the nations and still walk with God.

 Israel is not principally a nation-state.
 Israel is a relationship — those who struggle with God, as the name itself declares.
-This was already taught in Second Temple Judaism in Jesus’s time.
-Paul’s olive tree image in Romans 11 is exactly this: a cultivated tree onto which wild branches are grafted, sharing the root, without becoming a different tree.
+Paul's olive tree in Romans 11 is exactly this: a cultivated tree onto which wild branches are grafted, sharing the root without becoming a different tree.
 The nations are not erased.
 They are also not autonomous.
-They are grafted into a relationship.

 The book of Revelation is not a coded prediction of helicopter gunships.
-It is a theological X-ray of how power actually works in fallen history.
+It is a theological X-ray of how power works in fallen history.
 There are two beasts.
 The first is political-economic — the imperial machinery that devours, centralizes, and demands worship.
 The second is religious — the beast that looks like a lamb but speaks like a dragon, performing signs that authenticate the first beast and herding the nations toward its image.

-This is the deep error of evangelicals who keep pining for a god-king.
-They love Trump-shaped, Constantine-shaped, Cyrus-shaped saviors because they have not internalized that the Lamb refuses Caesar’s sword.
+The "synagogue of Satan" that Revelation names is not the Jewish people — it is the counterfeit assembly, those who claim covenantal authority they do not possess.
+That charge has, at moments, fit Rome; it has also fit Geneva, Canterbury, Constantinople, and any number of Protestant and political imitators who learned to speak like a lamb while gathering the nations under one tower.
+The deep error of evangelicals who keep pining for a god-king — Trump-shaped, Constantine-shaped, Cyrus-shaped — is the same error in a different costume.
+They have not internalized that the Lamb refuses Caesar's sword.
 Every time the church has reached for that sword, it has become the thing it claimed to oppose.

 What the Lamb Actually Does